mdminhazulhaq/HAT-YOLO/README.md

 **Dataset**
 The VEDAI and RSOD datasets are large, so they are not uploaded into the repository.
-You may download them from publicly available sources and prepare them in YOLO format.
+You may download them from publicly available sources and label the images into YOLO format.

 **Data Preparation**
 1. Place the images and labels into the following structure: